saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 ospf_neighbors = ospf_information.findall('.//ospf-neighbor')
 ```

-The `findall` method is used to return a list of matching elements.
+The `findall` XPath expression is used to return a list of matching elements.
 In this case, the matching element is the `ospf-neighbor`.

 The list that `findall` returns is stored in `ospf_neighbors`.
 If we wanted to see how this information looks, we could decide to use `etree.tostring`.